long-term plan of action which reflects the goals and objectives of the owner group and

 - Investement/Upgrades - eg. fix roads

-The hierarchy of organizational purpose with strategy represented as one of the layers.
+The Aspirational-Transactional Hierarchy with strategy represented as one of the aspirational layers.

 The journey to asset management maturity (including the development of